Study of $e^+e^- \rightarrow \Sigma^0 \overline{\Sigma}{}^0$ and $\Sigma^+\overline{\Sigma}{}^- $ by Initial State Radiation Method at Belle: The Process

 For the selection of $e^+e^-\rightarrow\gamma_{\rm ISR}\Sigma^+\overline{\Sigma}{}^-$ events, the $ \Sigma^+$ is reconstructed in the channel $\Sigma^+\to p \pi^0$, $\pi^0 \rightarrow \gamma\gamma$.
 The branching factions are $ \mathcal{B}(\Sigma^+\rightarrow p\pi^0) = (51.57 \pm 0.30) \%$ and $ \mathcal{B}(\pi^0\rightarrow\gamma\gamma) = (98.823 \pm 0.034) \%$~\cite{Workman:2022ynf}.

 Events are required to have exactly two tracks.
-The proton, anti-proton, and ISR photon are identified with the criteria described in Sec.~\ref{sec:neutral}. $\pi^0$ candidates are formed by combining two photons with a lab frame energy greater than $30\mev$ and an invariant mass in the range $ 100\mevcc < M(\gamma\gamma) < 150\mevcc $, corresponding to $3\sigma$ in mass resolution.
+The proton, anti-proton, and ISR photon are identified with the criteria described in Sec.~\ref{sec:neutral}.
+For this channel, the proton identification requirement removes $ 99\% $ of background events and $ 30\% $ of signal events survive. $\pi^0$ candidates are formed by combining two photons with a lab frame energy greater than $30\mev$ and an invariant mass in the range $ 100\mevcc < M(\gamma\gamma) < 150\mevcc $, corresponding to $3\sigma$ in mass resolution.
 To improve the $ \pi^0 $ momentum resolution, a mass-constrained fit is applied, requiring the resulting $\chi^2$ to be less than $50$.
+This requirement on $ \chi^2 $ removes $ 43\% $ of fake $ \pi^0 $ candidates and retains $ 90\% $ of real $ \pi^0 $ candidates.